This Ambrosia Salad recipe is an old family favorite. Sweet and refreshing, this side dish (or dessert) needs just a handful of ingredients.

 Notes

-- Drain all fruit ingredients well so the dish isn’t watery.
+- Be sure to drain all fruit well to prevent the dish from being watery.

 Nutrition Information